A Split-Second: History

-The project was born in 1985 as a solo project of Marc Heyndrickx (under the name Marc Ickx), who self-released the demo-tape "Stained Impressions" with Peter Bonne (later re-named Chrismar Chayell) producing some of the songs.
+The project was born in 1985 as a solo project of Marc Heyndrickx (under the name Marc Ickx), who self-released the demo-tape "Stained Impressions" with Peter Bonne (Also known as Chrismar Chayell) producing some of the songs.
 Bonne at that time was releasing music as Twilight Ritual together with vocalist Geert Coppens.
 To record the demo, Ickx spent the last of his money on an amp with double tape deck and spent the holidays in the offices of Independent Films.
 Having heard the initial material, Chayell invited Ickx to record more songs in his 4-track studio.

 Antler records signed the band immediately upon hearing the first demo.
 After signing to Antler Records, A Split-Second made their debut in 1986 with a self-titled mini album featuring a.o. the tracks "Flesh" and "On Command".
 The latter track was included in the compilation album "This Is Electronic Body Music".
 It was followed the next year by the album Ballistic Statues.